Are you ready to take your business to the next level?

 We’re all relatively familiar with accountants and what they can do for us.
 Put simply, an accountant will take a look over your financial records and ensure that everything is in line so you can submit your taxes on time.
 They may also be able to provide you with insight into your spending habits and suggest different areas where you might want to increase or minimise your spending.
 However, it’s important to remember that there are plenty of specialist accountants out there too - professionals who can help you out in very specific areas and provide you with additional services that are relevant to you and your field of work in particular.
 So, let’s take a moment to familiarise ourselves with a few!

 A “CPA” accountant is a “certified public accountant”.
 They are upper-level accountants who are outstanding in their field.
 They have been recognised by a certification and are generally considered experts in what they do.
 As you can imagine, they are likely to charge more than your standard accountant.
-But their services could seriously help you when it comes to more in-depth work than organising financial records and filing taxes alone.
-They will generally serve as trusted advisors who you can turn to in regards to any of your financial goals and fiscal matters.
+But, in addition to organising financial records and filing taxes, someone like this tax preparer nyc could seriously help you when it comes to more in-depth work where money is involved.
+They will generally serve as trusted advisors who you can turn to in regard to any of your financial goals and fiscal matters.
 They can do audits, reviews, consultations and even litigations!

 IR35 legislation is one of the most important pieces of legislation out there for freelancers and contractors.
 If you work in this manner, you should reach out to an accountant with expertise in IR35 like those at https://www.qaccounting.com/ir35-accountant/.
 They will be able to check whether you fall inside or outside of IR35 and ensure that you comply with IR35 regulations if you do need to abide by them!